taniietrinh/Benefits-With-Friends/Benefits-With-Friends_SDD.md

 ![BWF Main menu](https://i.gyazo.com/2d1fc400e2a2b1fdcee33ed24359444e.png)

+Main menu shows the public board of all EBs posted by users of BWF.

 #### 10.3 User Info

 ![User Info](https://i.gyazo.com/28e55a3a050fe26600d49c06a7d526e5.png)

+User Info shows the user's EB(s) if the user posted any.
+It also shows the Add EB, Update EB, and Delete EB features.

 #### 10.4 Add/Update EB

 ![Add/Update EB](https://i.gyazo.com/ffbf3cf1e85b8c5e8c647b1b18b1b329.png)

+This screen shows what it would look like when the user adds an EB.
+The user must provide valid input, where the EB comes from and what the EB provides.

 #### 10.5 Delete EB

 ![Delete EB](https://i.gyazo.com/c2e3235cbedce87d3a9109a294c768af.png)

+This screen shows what it would look like when the user tries to delete an EB.
+It shows the EB that the user wants to delete.